saropa/saropa_dart_utils/code.of.conduct.md

 - Always provide a warning before performing any irreversible actions.
 - Regularly ask users for their input to ensure the product meets their needs and expectations.

-*(b)* 👂 Ask questions and seek clarification to ensure the final product meets the user's needs.
+*(b)* 👂 Ask questions and seek clarification to ensure the final product meets the user’s needs.
 Engage with users through surveys and feedback sessions to gather insights.

 *(c)* 📋 Gather feedback from users to understand their needs and preferences.
 Use this feedback to refine and enhance your product, ensuring it aligns with user expectations.

-### 3.4.
-Effective Documentation
+### 3.4 Effective Documentation

 > If you have to explain something about the system to another person (in a review, to client, or in any other way) then it needs better documentation.
 No exceptions.